agent-lightning/agl-envs/simulation/README.md

 ---

 ### ScienceWorld

 We provide two types of datasets for ScienceWorld: **single-task** and **multi-task**.

 #### 1. Single-Task Dataset

 Each task has its own dataset.
+To identify which task corresponds to a given task_num, please refer to `task_data/scienceworld/split_Sets/id2taskname.json.`

 #### Using the Provided Dataset
 - Training set: `task_data/scienceworld/single_data/{task_num}/train.parquet`